 The Office of Student Engagement and Leadership guides students in creating and maintaining successful organizations which are socially responsible, representative of the student body and reflective of the mission of Saint Anselm College.
-The Office serves as a key resource for student groups by advising them in organizational development and event programming.
+The Office serves as a key resource for student groups by advising them in organizational development, leadership development, as well as program and event planning.
 The Office of Student Engagement and Leadership also offers programs focused on developing student leaders.
 These opportunities allow students to complement their academic experience by developing critical thinking, decision making and problem solving skills.

-Student leadership prepares undergraduates for active community engagement on all levels.
+The Office's student leadership programs prepare undergraduates for active community engagement on all levels.
 Students working in collaboration with the Office of Student Engagement and Leadership develop skills and competencies necessary to becoming socially responsible leaders and provides for clarification of essential values.
-The Office of Student Engagement and Leadership assists in event planning and policy making to enable students to raise one another to higher levels of motivation and accomplishment.
+The Office assists in these leadership opportunities, program planning, and policy making to enable students to raise one another to higher levels of motivation and accomplishment.